kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 `Dashboard > Widgets`

 * Add Text widget (or if you are feeling daring, experiment with the `Visual Editor` widget) to `Page Sidebar` widget.
 * Add some Latin filler text
 * Test if it works in the browser.

 ## Let's Style our Sidebar
-What if we want to to adjust how our sidebar looks?
+What if we want to adjust how our sidebar looks?

-Easy, just add some CSS that targets your `.sidebar` class.
+Add some CSS that targets your `.sidebar` class.

 `css/style.css`